Andhra Pradesh: Is the tiger retracing its steps towards the origin?

 Forest officials hope so, but say they are in a dilemma as the big cat has not been registered in the census so far

-About 48 days ago, evidences of a tiger prowling the forested area bordering the human habitat of the Eastern Ghats had surfaced when a head of cattle was found killed at Kotauratla in Anakapalli district.
+About 48 days ago, evidences of a tiger prowling the forested area bordering the human habitat of the Eastern Ghats had surfaced when a head of cattle was found killed at Kotauratla in Anakapalli district, in Andhra Pradesh.

 Thereafter, a sub-adult tiger, aged about five, was spotted in the forest area of East Godavari district as its pictures were snapped in the trap cameras.